USCPSC/covid19-screening/README.md

 "# covid19-screening"
 ### Running Locally
-To run make sure you have a local node server or any web server for node, add an index.js file at the root directory and paste the code below inside the index.js file:
+To run make sure you have a local node server or any web server.

+For running with a node server, add an index.js file at the root directory and paste the code below inside the index.js file:

 ```
 var http = require('http')